Injury Attorneys | Restoring LivesTM

 But one particular feature of Snapchat, known as the speed filter, has raised the stakes even further.

 Only one filter seems to have gotten users into trouble so far: the speed filter.
-This particular filter reads the GPS on the user’s device to detect the speed he or she is moving at and display it on an image.
+This particular filter reads the GPS on the user’s device to detect the speed they are moving at and display it on an image.
 Some users have taken it upon themselves to view this as an invitation to drive at high speed and take a Snapchat selfie of their reckless behavior.

-The victim is now suing Snapchat under product liability law, for marketing a product it knew to be dangerous.
+The victim is now suing Snapchat for marketing a product it knew to be dangerous.
 Where this case will eventually lead, no one can say, but this is not the first crash blamed on the app.
-Numerous crashes, some resulting in injury or death, have now been attributed to Snapchat users.
-The speed filter is believed to have been involved in a Philadelphia crash in December which killed three, and it’s suspected to be behind a July crash that killed two teens in Maine.
+Numerous crashes—some resulting in injury or death—have now been attributed to Snapchat users.
+The speed filter is believed to have been involved in a Philadelphia crash in December that killed three, and it’s suspected to be behind a July crash that killed two teens in Maine.

 The case that’s attracted the most attention worldwide is probably that of a driver in the United Kingdom who captured himself reaching 142 miles per hour just before crashing into another car and killing its driver.
 That culprit has been sentenced to six years in prison, and the wreckage of the accident was put on public display to help warn others of the danger.

-If you’ve been in a vehicle accident that can be blamed on a distracted driver, you should discuss your situation with an experience personal injury lawyer.
+If you’ve been in a vehicle accident that can be blamed on a distracted driver, you should discuss your situation with an experienced lawyer.
 Whether the other driver was using an app like Snapchat or was negligent in another way, you may have the right to compensation for any damage or injury caused.

 IContact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.